Get a Florida Financial Power of Attorney in minutes

 When filling out your form, make sure you clearly list the powers you want your agent to have.

-In Florida, you need two adult witnesses to sign a financial power of attorney.
+In Florida, you need two adult witnesses to sign a power of attorney.
 A notary public also must acknowledge and sign a power of attorney (the notary can be one of your two witnesses).

 Although the law does not prohibit your agent from being a witness, it is wise not to use your agent in case there is a question about the validity of your agent’s authority.